dlitvakb/deklarativna/README.md

 Now you can surf the examples on the examples directory!
 There are some pretty cool examples, and I will be publishing more complex examples over time.

+I'm coding a blog using **Deklarativna**, Check it out! https://github.com/dlitvakb/Blogging-Deklarativna